Train Fitness has rebranded to Motra. Learn More

 How to Perform

-Lie flat on your back with legs extended and hold a single dumbbell with both hands overhead, arms straight.
-Press your lower back into the floor to engage your core.
+Lie flat on your back with legs straight and hold a dumbbell with both hands extended overhead on the floor.

-3. Squeeze your abs hard at the top of the movement.
+3. Squeeze your abs hard in the v-position.

-4. Slowly extend your legs and lower your torso back to the starting position.
+4. Lower your legs and torso back to the floor with control.

 Coaching Tips